Bluetooth modular motorcycle helmets have three things riders want – versatility, safety, and integrated comms.

 - Bell SRT Modular – Best Bluetooth-Ready Modular Street Helmet

-Bilt Techno 3.0 – The Best Modular Bluetooth Helmet
+Bilt Techno 3.0 – The Runner-Up to Best Modular Bluetooth Helmet

 Starting from the outside, it’s made from “injection molded alloy composite”, which – as far as we can tell (1) – is a fancy type of plastic.
 There are two shell sizes, with the first covering XS-2XL and then 3XL – 5XL.

 Those sizes do tend to run small, as noted in some recent reviews (2) and in the YouTube review by Motorcycling with Carl (6).
 Our top tip: Get the size up from whatever you measure on their size chart.

 - A vent at the top of your head

 Both of which you can open and close – and there are two rear vents.

 One reviewer wrote, “Could use some additional venting, gets pretty hot in stop and go traffic during the afternoon commute, tempted to flip up the modular portion” (2).
 Worth taking note if you’re riding in really hot conditions.